natsu727/Tetris_Unity/README.md

-# Handmaid Tetris with Unity
+# Tetris made with Unity
 ## How to use
 1. clone this repositry files
 1. open unityhub